-Along the present via Baccarini, they built the new abbey, where they also saved the volumes that would later give life to the Classense Library, and a new church dedicated to San Romualdo, founder of the congregation, in place of the Church of San Bartolomeo in Turricola.
+Along the present via Baccarini, they built a new abbey, where they also saved the volumes that would later give life to the Classense Library, and a new church dedicated to San Romualdo, founder of their congregation.

-The church housed works by artists of the calibre of Guercino, Giorgio Vasari and Michelangelo Cerquozzi.
-To enrich this already immense patrimony, during the seventeenth century the church was further embellished with numerous works of art including those by Giovan Battista Barbiani and Franceschini (now largely preserved in the city’s Pinacoteca) and with the construction of a new high altar in 1788.
+The church housed works by artists like Guercino, Giorgio Vasari and Michelangelo Cerquozzi.
+To enrich this already immense patrimony, during the 17th century the church was further embellished with other works of art by Giovanni Battista Barbiani and Franceschini (now preserved in the city’s Art Gallery) and with the construction of a new altar.

-The exterior of the church has remained unfinished: the façade, as can be seen, is devoid of decoration.
-In the lower part, in the centre of the façade, there is a rectangular portal above the street level.
-In the upper part, however, there is a large rectangular window.
+The exterior of the church has remained unfinished.
+The façade is devoid of decoration.
+In the central lower part, there is a rectangular portal above the street level.
+In the upper part, instead, there is a large rectangular window.

 A second portal opens in the façade of the left transept, similar to the main one in composition and poverty of decoration, except for the cornice supported by pilasters and the quadrangular bell tower.

 The single-nave church also features a refined altar that was built to host the spoils of San Severo.
 It was designed by Camillo Morigia with marble structures by Giuseppe Toschini and Giuseppe Baroni.

 It is also possible to admire frescoes by Giovan Battista Barbiani, such as The Ecstasy of San Romualdo in the choir lunette and The Immaculate in Glory with the Four Evangelists”.

 Attached to the Church of San Romualdo is the former sacristy (called Sala Muratori), now part of the Classense Library and used as a conference room.